- Expert Mortgage Advisers

 Buying a home is the biggest financial commitment you’re likely to make, so it is sensible to protect the home, your family and your belongings.

-Most mortgage companies will want to see proof that you have life insurance, to make sure that the mortgage will be paid in the event of your death.
-They will also want proof of buildings insurance, to rebuild the property if it is ever destroyed by fire or a major accident.
+All mortgage companies will want you to have buildings insurance, to rebuild the property if it is ever destroyed by fire or a major accident.

-There are other products that could prove valuable, including contents insurance, income protection and critical illness cover.
+There are other products that could prove valuable, including contents insurance, life insurance, income protection and critical illness cover.

 How can a Mortgage Broker help if you are a Teacher?